caroleolivier/articles/roll-dice/roll-dice.md

 ###### What is your rolling strategy?

-Before you look at the solution, please take a minute (or more!) to think about what you would do.
-It is interesting at this stage to think about your strategy based on your intuition and/or mathematic tools you know of.
+Before you look at the solution, please take a minute (or more!) to think about what you are trying to achieve and what you would do to achieve it.

+It is very interesting at this stage to think about the strategy you would adopt if you were to follow your intuition and later check if you were right or wrong and why.

+Here are a couple of teasers as well (that may help or not!):

-It may help (**or not!**) to think about what you would do if the faces of the dice were different.
-For instance 0, 0, 0, 0, 0, 1 or 1, 10, 100, 1000, 10000, 1000000.
+* What if the faces were different?
+For instance 0, 0, 0, 0, 0, 1.
+* Or 1, 1, 1, 1000, 10000, 1000000
+* What if you could throw an infinite amount of time?

 ### Solution

 First of all, let's look at what we are trying to achieve: in this case, our goal is to **maximise the gain**.
 If you get confused come back to that statement.
-There are many facets to that game, it always helps to come back to where we started.
+There are many facets to that game, it can help to come back to that statement.

-Let's look at the mean gain:
+Let's look at the mean gain of rolling a dice once:

 	1/6 x 1 + 1/6 x 2 + 1/6 x 3 + 1/6 x 4 + 1/6 x 5 + 1/6 x 6 = 3.5

-So one roll gives us on average 3.5.
-Since the roll are independent:

-* 1st roll: the player can hope to get 3.5 on average.
-* 2nd roll: the player can hope to get 3.5 on average.

-Let's go back to the original question "What is your rolling strategy?", i.e. when do you decide to roll twice?
+So in English: rolling the dice once wins us on average 3.5.
+Based on this, if the first roll is below the average then we roll again but if it is above then we stop, chances are we won't win more.

 | Roll 	| 1st roll larger than mean ?	|	action |
 | ---- 	| ------------------------- 	| -------- |